Hildebrand Law, P.C. mobile logo

 Legal Separation and Taxes in Arizona

-Understanding a Legal Separation in Arizona
+Legal Separation and Taxes in Arizona.

 You first need to understand what a legal separation is before we can address the effect of legal separation on state and federal income taxes.